USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/tree-locations/prohibited.md

 *   100 feet of a trail, 200 feet of campgrounds or recreation sites, or 300 feet of a stream or lake.
 *   Areas posted "No Christmas Tree Cutting.”
-*   The Dalles Watershed, Camp Baldwin or Warm Springs Reservation.
+*   The Dalles Watershed, the Bull Run Watershed, Camp Baldwin or Warm Springs Reservation.
 *   Wilderness and research natural areas.

 #### No cutting along the following: